 - 2.3.1.
-All coal preparation and processing plants or coal handling operations having a Standard Industrial Classification (SIC) code of 1221, 1222 or 4449 (including area sources) or a North American Industry Classification System (NAICS) code of 212111 or 212112 (including area sources) are eligible for this Class II General Permit registration except for: - a.
-Any coal preparation and processing plant or coal handling operation with a raw coal process design capacity (input) of more than 2,500 tons per hour or more than 21,900,000 tons per year (General Permit throughput eligibility limit). - b.
-Any coal preparation and processing plant or coal handling operation which is a major source as defined in 45CSR14 or 45CSR30 (General Permit emission eligibility limit). - c.
-Any coal preparation and processing plant, facility or equipment that is subject to the requirements of 45CSR3, 45CSR7, 45CSR14 or 45CSR19. - d.
-Any coal preparation and processing plant or coal handling operation which will require an individual air quality permit review process and/or individual permit provisions to address the emission of a regulated pollutant or to incorporate regulatory requirements other than those established by General Permit G10-D. - e.
-Any coal preparation and processing plant or coal handling operation which incorporates a thermal dryer or an air table. - f.
-Any underground or surface mining operation (except coal preparation and processing plant or coal handling operation situated at or near a surface or underground mine operation). - g.
-Any coal preparation and processing plant or coal handling operation which incorporates a high-wall truck or conveyor dump where raw coal is discharged unenclosed (without a dump bin and stacking tube or full enclosure) from a conveyor, endloader, truck or other transport device over a high-wall having a maximum vertical elevation differential between the drop point and the top of the collected material below (process drop height) in excess of 20 feet. - h.
-Any coal preparation and processing plant or coal handling operation located in or which may significantly impact the area of Brooke County west of State Route 2, north of an extension of the southern boundary of Steubenville Township in Jefferson County, Ohio and south of the Market Street Bridge. - i.
-Any coal preparation and processing plant or coal handling operation located within the boundaries of or which may significantly impact the Weirton nonattainment area. - Any coal preparation and processing plant or coal handling operation located in or which may significantly impact an area which has been determined to be a PM10 maintenance or nonattainment area. - 2.3.2.
-For the purposes of General Permit G10-D, coal handling operation means and includes, but shall not be limited to all coal grinding, crushing, picking, screening, conveying, storing and stockpiling operations not associated with a coal preparation plant.
-For the purposes of General Permit G10-D, coal preparation and processing plant means and includes and facility (excluding surface and underground mining operations) that prepares coal by one or more of the following processes: screening, breaking, crushing, wet cleaning and further such definition of a coal preparation and processing plant shall include all coal handling operations associated with the processes described above, but shall not include: - a.
-Any facility that would be defined as a coal preparation and processing plant solely because it incorporates a stationary grizzly or scalping screen; or - b.
-Any facility designed to process less than 200 tons of coal per day.
+All nonmetallic mineral processing plants having a Standard Industrial Classification (SIC) code of 1422, 1423, 1429, 1442, 1446, 1481, or 1499 (including area sources) or a North American Industry Classification System (NAICS) code of 212312, 212313, 212319, 212321, 212322, 213115, 238910, 541360, 212319, 212399 (including area sources) are eligible for this Class II General Permit registration except for: - a.
+Any nonmetallic minerals processing plant with a raw material process design capacity (input) of more than 1,200 tons per hour or more than 8,760,000 tons per year (Class II General Permit Throughput Eligibility Limit). - b.
+Any nonmetallic minerals processing plant which is a major source as defined in 45CSR14 or 45CSR30 (Class II General Permit Emission Eligibility Limit). - c.
+Any nonmetallic minerals processing plant, facility or equipment that is subject to the requirements of 45CSR3, 45CSR5, 45CSR14 or 45CSR19. - d.
+Any nonmetallic mineral processing plant which will require an individual permit review process and/or individual permit provisions to address regulatory requirements other than those established by General Permit G40-C. - e.
+Any nonmetallic mineral processing plant located in an underground mine. - f.
+Any nonmetallic minerals processing plant located in or which may significantly impact the area of Brooke County west of State Route 2, north of an extension of the southern boundary of Steubenville Township in Jefferson County, Ohio and south of the Market Street Bridge. - g.
+Any nonmetallic minerals processing plant located within the boundaries of or which may significantly impact the Weirton PM10 nonattainment area. - h.
+Any nonmetallic minerals processing plant that will interfere with attainment or maintenance of applicable air quality standard, or cause or contribute to a violation of an applicable air quality increment. - 2.3.2.
+For the purposes of General Permit G40-C, nonmetallic mineral processing plant means any combination of equipment that is used to crush or grind any nonmetallic minerals and includes, but shall not be limited to all grinding, crushing, picking, screening, conveying, storing and stockpiling operations. - 2.3.3.

-- 2.3.3.
 The West Virginia Division of Air Quality reserves the right to reopen this permit or any authorization issued under this permit if the area in which the affected facility is located is federally designated as non-attainment for specified pollutants.
 If subsequently any proposed construction, modification and/or operation does not demonstrate eligibility and/or compliance with the requirements, provisions, standards and conditions of this General Permit, this General Permit registration shall be denied and an individual permit for the proposed activity shall be required. - 2.3.4.
 Except for diesel engines, all fuel burning emission units covered by this permit, unless they are classified as De Minimis Sources in 45CSR13 Table 45-13B, must be fueled with pipeline-quality natural gas, field gas, propane gas, or equivalent with a maximum sulfur content of 20 grains of sulfur per 100 standard cubic feet and a maximum H2S content of 0.25 grains per 100 cubic feet of gas (maximum allowed to have in natural gas sold for delivery through the interstate pipeline system).